Complement system assays

 The complement (C) system consists of more than 30 serum and cellular proteins, including positive and negative regulators, linked in 3 biochemical cascades, the classical, alternative and lectin pathways.

-IMMUNI T offers a variety of assays to analyze activation or inhibition of complement system using quantitative assays (levels of complement components) and/or functional assays (CH50 and AP50) and we can design a custom program tailored to your specific needs
+IMMUNI T offers a variety of assays to analyze activation (Immunogenicity Assays) or inhibition of complement system using quantitative assays (levels of complement components) and/or functional assays (CH50 and AP50) and we can design a custom program tailored to your specific needs

 Quantitative and Functional Assays of Complement Complex